Hey! I'm the new owner of The Philly Show, Cathy Miller-Vaughan!

 As the new owner, my goals are to bring back that excitement I had as a teenager, the kindness and compassion of people, and the joy felt from this industry.
 See, there is a “vibe” about a miniature show.
 It’s not something that can be described, it can only be experienced.
 I want others to enjoy themselves for a weekend.
 Forget about “real life” for a few days and just experience what a show has to offer.

 This show is more to me than just a show.
 It’s been one weekend every November where I can escape, be creative, socialize with other miniaturists and be myself.
 Some of my favorite memories are with people from this weekend.
-I want others to feel the joy, creativeness and excitement I have felt for 30 years.
+I want others to feel the joy, creativeness and excitement I have felt for over 30 years.

 I will do my best so you can do your best.